 Preventative treatment options have evolved considerably over the last few years, and continue to do so.
 I tend to explain the options as “rungs on a ladder”.
 With each step on the ladder, treatments become more effective in terms of reducing relapses, and preventing new lesions appearing on MRI scans.
 The trade-off for this increased efficacy is an increase in risk.

-Rung two on the ladder includes the newer oral medications – dimethyl fumarate and fingolimod.
+Rung two on the ladder includes a number of oral medications – dimethyl fumarate, fingolimod and siponimod.
 Basically, these medications reduce relapses by close to 50%.
 The risk of opportunistic infections is considerably higher, reflecting the greater impact the drugs have on immune surveillance.
 There have been fatalities using these medications and, rarely, a serious complication called progressive multifocal leucoencephalopathy (PML).
 If patients are going to embark on this sort of treatment then they need to be consented appropriately and monitored closely.

-Lastly, there are expensive, more risky intravenous infusion therapies – Natalizumb and Alemtuzumab.
-These medications need to be administered either as a day case or inpatient.
-They reduce relapses by close to 80% but have a considerably higher complication rate, including much higher rates of PML (for Natalizumab).
-Whilst not a first choice therapy, for patients with highly active inflammatory disease and multiple relapses they can be literally life-saving and life-changing.
+Lastly, there are expensive, more risky intravenous infusion therapies – Natalizumb, Alemtuzumab, Ocrelizumab, Rituximab etc. These medications need to be administered either as a day case or inpatient.
+They reduce relapses by close to 70% but have a considerably higher complication rate, including much higher rates of PML.
+Whilst not a standard first choice therapy, for patients with highly active inflammatory disease and multiple relapses they can be literally life-saving and life-changing.

 Managing an MS relapse